jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 And that’s the brilliant thing - everyone’s there to learn something, discover something, share their story, or make something happen.
 It’s expected and welcomed - none of that awkward small talk energy you get at some conferences.
 It's easy to get into real conversations, right from the jump.

 It's because this industry is complicated - but it’s also fascinating.
 We’re in a moment where marketing conversations bleed into tech, ethics, regulation, and culture.
 One minute you’re talking about AI creative or attribution logic; the next you’re debating digital consent, deepfakes, or the fact that *everything is recorded*.<sup>3</sup> Kind of like Black Mirror - except it’s real, it’s commercialised, and it’s running on GPUs.
-And weirdly?
-That makes it kind of… hot.
+Weirdly, that makes it kind of… hot.
 Not just high-stakes, but cool to talk about.

 On the last day, I complimented a guy on his Knocked Loose t-shirt (in a [Dubai-originated café](https://knotbakehouse.fr/en/), naturally, where I paid a slightly humiliating €12 for a vanilla oat matcha latte - mark behaviour 101).
 We ended up talking campaign strategy and his team’s experience competing in the Lions from Jakarta.
 The juxtaposition of metalcore, matcha lattes, and media buying was… perfect.